yujiri8/yujiri.xyz/software/why_program.md

-TITLE Why you should learn programming even if you won't be a developer NAV Why To Learn Programming
+TITLE Why you should learn programming even if you won't be a developer NAV Why you should learn programming even if you won't be a developer TEMPLATE DEFAULT
-TEMPLATE DEFAULT
 DESC Some knowledge of programming is very useful even outside of writing software.